The Vegetable Martini Is Currently The Trendiest Cocktail In London

 Asparagus martini is served at Apricity, tomato-based Brusketta martini at Eve Bar, and olive oil vodka with beetroot spirit martini at Three Sheets.

-The price of a vegetable martini can be about GBP 2 to GBP 3 (RM 10 to RM 16, respectively) more than the usual GBP 20 (RM 108), for a pour.
+The price of a vegetable martini can be about GBP 2 to GBP 3 more than the usual GBP 20, for a pour.
 The additional cost is for sourcing the fresh ingredients.

 (Main image credit: Ambitious Creative Co. – Rick Barrett/@weareambitious/Unsplash; Featured image credit: Taylor Simpson/@taylorgsimpson/Unsplash)